 Job market in Pakistan

 The economy of Pakistan is semi-industrialised, with the Indus River at the forefront of its growth.
-Urban areas such as Islamabad, Karachi and Lahore are also economic drivers for the country.
-The main industries in Pakistan are construction, electricity, textile manufacturing and technology.
+Urban areas such as Islamabad, Karachi and Lahore are also economic centres for the country.
+The main industries in Pakistan are construction, electricity, textile manufacturing, food processing and technology.

 For those who haven't secured a job offer prior to relocation, it is important to note that networking and word-of-mouth references form the basis of the employment procedure in Pakistan.
 Expats who have some proficiency in Urdu will find it to be an advantage, despite the fact that the language of business is commonly English.